 9.4.1.67e EML Control field

 A non-AP MLD that supports enhanced multi-link single radio operation (see 35.3.16 (Enhanced multi-link single radio operation)) sets the EMLSR Mode subfield to 1 to indicate that the non-AP MLD operates in EMLSR mode and to 0 to indicate that the non-AP MLD does not operate in EMLSR mode.
-The EMLSR Mode subfield is set to 0 for all non-AP MLDs that do not support enhanced multi-link single radio operation, for all non-AP MLDs that have set the EMLMR Mode subfield to 1.
-An AP MLD sets the EMLSR Mode subfield to the value obtained from the corresponding received EML Operating Mode Notification frame.
+A non-AP MLD that does not support enhanced multi-link single radio operation (see 35.3.16 (Enhanced multi-link single radio operation)) sets the EMLSR Mode subfield to 0 (#7563).
+The EMLSR Mode subfield is set to 0 if the EMLMR Mode subfield is set to 1 (#7843).
+An AP MLD with dot11EHTEMLSROptionImplemented equal to true that receives an EML Operating Mode Notification frame from a STA affiliated with a non-AP MLD sets the EMLSR Mode subfield of the EML Operating Mode Notification frame that is sent in response to the value obtained from the received EML Operating Mode Notification frame (#7699).

 A non-AP MLD that supports enhanced multi-link multi-radio operation (see 35.3.17 (Enhanced multi-link multi-radio operation)) sets the EMLMR Mode subfield to 1 to indicate that the non-AP MLD operates in EMLMR mode and to 0 to indicate that the non-AP MLD does not operate in EMLMR mode.
-The EMLMR Mode subfield is set to 0 for all non-AP MLDs that do not support enhanced multi-link multi-radio operation, for all non-AP MLDs that have set the EMLSR Mode subfield to 1.
-An AP MLD sets the EMLMR Mode subfield to the value obtained from the corresponding received EML Operating Mode Notification frame.
+A non-AP MLD that does not support enhanced multi-link multi-radio operation (see 35.3.17 (Enhanced multi-link multi-radio operation)) sets the EMLMR Mode subfield to 0 (#7564).
+The EMLMR Mode subfield is set to 0 if the EMLSR Mode subfield is set to 1 (#7843).
+An AP MLD with dot11EHTEMLMROptionImplemented equal to true that receives an EML Operating Mode Notification frame from a STA affiliated with a non-AP MLD sets the EMLMR Mode subfield of the EML Operating Mode Notification frame that is sent in response to the value obtained from the received EML Operating Mode Notification frame (#7699).

+NOTE – The EMLSR Mode and EMLMR Mode subfields are used to enable or disable the EMLSR and EMLMR modes, respectively.
+An EML Operating Mode Notification frame sets either of these subfields to a nonzero value only when the corresponding mode is supported by the receiving MLD.
+An MLD indicates which mode(s) it supports in the EML Capabilities field of the Basic Multi-Link element that it transmits (see 9.4.2.295b.2 (Basic Multi-Link element)) (#6664).

 9.4.2.295b Multi-link element